guigonzalezz/reader-scroller-extension/README.md

   <img  src="./screenshots/logo.png" alt="Logo Reader Scroller">
 </h1>
 <h3 align="center">
-Extension for scrolling down a page using for reading or seeing a tab on browser
+Extension for scrolling down a page using for reading or seeing a tab on the browser
 </h3>